enterstudio/Glitch-Community/CONTRIBUTING.md

 This site is also young and hungry.
 We don't have a public "bug list" and a lot of processes that are best to formalize have yet to be.
 And this site believes in a Glitchy future-- it is built, maintained, and deployed entirely within Glitch itself.
 We're living the Glitchy future of web development, and it's a blast.

+Accessible technologies are important to allowing people to contribute.
+As we internally work on the code, we'll move incrementally towards ever-stronger documentation for the special pieces of this site and "boring"(easy to learn, perfectly fine) solutions for the standard components.

 Contribution workflow
 ----------------------

+It starts with a remix!

+First, remix from https://glitch.com/~community into, e.g., "my-remix.glitch.me"

+Next, make your changes.
+When you've got something you like, share it with us (see above), and you're all set.

+_But let's just say that I really want to be more hands-on with my sharing_

+Ok cool, these next steps are what we'd do internally and you're welcome to follow them as well.
+Beware, Thar be Git Dragons beyond this point.

+1. On your local machine, clone our git repository from Github: